-New year, same results; Home depot sales boom in 1Q
+New year, same results; Home Depot sales boom in 1Q

 Home improvement stores have bustled during the pandemic with millions working and attending school remotely.
 Many families found that larger homes, or at least different homes, were a necessity.
 That has fueled sales at Home Depot.

-Home Depot Inc. is also updating its face mask policy, following the eased guidance from the Centers for Disease Control and Prevention.
+Home Depot Inc. also updating its face mask policy, following the eased guidance from the Centers for Disease Control and Prevention.
 The home improvement retailer says customers and workers who are fully vaccinated are not required to wear masks or facial coverings in its stores, except where it’s mandated by state or local ordinances.
 Masks are still encouraged for those who aren’t fully vaccinated.

-Shares climbed 2.3% before the market opened Tuesday.
+Shares climbed 2.1% before the market opened.